EOSullivanBerlin/CV/README.md

 *Manager*

 ## Hobbies
-I like to kayak to and camp on the offshore islands of Ireland.
+I like to kayak to and camp on the off-shore islands of Ireland.